bradhowes/notifier/README.md

 % vows test/*.js
 ```

+# Scripts

+The ```scripts``` directory contains some Bash shell scripts to help get things going:

+* addreg.sh -- add or update a registration for a user
+* getreg.sh -- get current registrations for a user
+* delreg.sh -- remove one registration or all registrations for a user

+* addtemp.sh -- add or replace a template
+* gettemp.sh -- retrieve a template
+* deltemp.sh -- remove a template

+* post.sh -- post notifications associated with an eventId to the devices registered for a user

 # Template Manager API

 Notification templates contain the body of the template payload that will be sent out to a specific notification